Nemorous/word-reaper/README.md

 ⚠️ **NOTICE: This project is in early development and not yet ready for production use.
 Features may change, break, or be incomplete.
 Use at your own risk.**

-> Extract & Forge Wordlists for Password Cracking
+> Reap & Forge Wordlists for Password Cracking
 > By `d4rkfl4m3z`

 ![screenshot](screenshots/banner.jpg)